 This will be explained in more detail in an online paper.
 The bottom line, however, is that for the purpose of designating the places we are calling Global Beacons of Hope, a nongovernmental initiative is needed.

 Global Beacons of Hope is a project in formation.
-Comments are welcome; however, suggestions for designation of individual Global Beacons of Hope will not be considered at this time.
+Comments are welcome; however, at this stage, suggestions for designation of individual Global Beacons of Hope are by invitation.

 Convener: Ted Trzyna, InterEnvironment Institute